 We have a series of quick guides on different textiles to help you.
 So, whether you’re looking for kids’ clothing, swimwear, men’s shirts or jacket lining, we’ve got you covered!

-At maake, we offer a patchwork of quality, sustainable base textiles for cutting and printing on – a total of 80.
-Some are natural materials, others are synthetic and there are quite a few that are a blend of both.
+At maake, we offer a wide selection of quality, sustainable base textiles for cutting and printing on.
+Some are natural materials, others are synthetic, and there are quite a few that are a blend of both.

-We give full descriptions of each textile, often mentioning weights, usually talking about whether it is a light-, medium- or heavyweight material as well as what it’s made of and whether it’s eco-friendly.
-We also give an idea of what you can use the material for, so that you know which pattern to choose before you start cutting.
+We provide full descriptions of each textile, often mentioning weights, usually explaining whether it is a light-, medium- or heavyweight material as well as what it is made of and whether it’s eco-friendly.
+We also offer an idea of what you can use the material for, so that you know which pattern to choose before you start cutting.

 You’ll find this information, as well as exactly how much the fabric weighs under the heading ‘Product Specifications’.
-It lists everything you need to know about each particular fabric in the maake range, including the composition of the material (eg 100% cotton), the fabric width in mm, how much it weighs, whether it’s sustainable or not, where it was manufactured and the type of ink that should be used for printing.
+It lists details about each particular fabric in the maake range, including the composition of the material (eg 100% cotton), the fabric width in mm, how much it weighs, whether it’s sustainable or not, where it was manufactured and the type of ink that should be used for printing.

 However, if you’re unsure about how much the material you’ve chosen weighs, please contact us and we’ll give you all the weights information you require.